josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 All content is one asset per file.
 Each component, service, and pipe is in its own file.
 All third party vendor scripts are stored in another folder and not in the `src` folder.
-You didn't write them and you don't want them cluttering `src`.
+You did not write them and you do not want them cluttering `src`.
 Use the naming conventions for files in this guide.

 [Back to top](#toc)